bkrpub/EngineRoom/README.markdown

   * Sven Gohdes @ [T42](http://t42.de/) for discussion, cunningly constructed all-night code-compatible playlists and improving my writing.

-  * My family for loving someone who spends ridiculous amounts of time stuff like this.
+  * My family for loving someone who spends ridiculous amounts of time on stuff like this.

   * Thanks for the ride!

-*This documentation is far from complete.
+*This is far from complete.
 Real artists ship.*